ULEZ – The Ultimate Guide

 - ULEZ Check: tool to check if your vehicle is liable for ULEZ

 - ULEZ Map: Where in London is the ULEZ charge enforced?

 - ULEZ Map 2021: Where in London will the ULEZ charge expand to?

 - How much does ULEZ cost/what is the charge?

 - Which cars will be exempt from ULEZ?

 - Cars to avoid buying if you travel regularly in a ULEZ zone

 - ULEZ exempt cars: which one should you buy?

 What is ULEZ?
 When does it come into force?

-The aim of the world’s first Ultra Low Emission Zone (ULEZ) is to reduce pollution and improve air quality in London by introducing a charge for vehicles that don’t meet new exhaust emission standards.
+The aim of the world’s first Ultra Low Emission Zone (ULEZ) was to reduce pollution and improve air quality in London by introducing a charge for vehicles that don’t meet new exhaust emission standards.

 It was announced in 2014 by the former Mayor of London Boris Johnson.
 And came into force on 8th April 2019.

 It was originally planned to be introduced in September 2020 but has been brought forward by current Mayor Sadiq Kahn.
 In October 2021, the boundaries of ULEZ will extend.

 Initially, the ULEZ area will be the same as the current Congestion Charge zone across central London.